 Please list here all other contractors associated with your event that you will need to collect copies of their risk assessments.

-Some examples could be a fun fair ride, face painter or walkabe event organiser hold ultimate responsibility for any element of ·
+Some examples could be a fun fair ride, face painter or walkabout performer.
+Remember that you as the rent organiser hold ultimate responsibility for any element of the event you contract in.

 3.4.
 Security